Sales Reporting: What It Is and How To Do It

 Are you using Airtable?
 If you’re not ready to spring for an expensive CRM tool, you can use this template to track your sales team’s performance, the deals they’re closing, and find opportunities for potential sales initiatives.

-Monthly sales dashboard template for Google Sheets
+Monthly sales report template for Google Sheets

 With monthly reporting, sales leaders can keep track of their team’s performance to know what needs to happen so everyone can hit their goals.
 With this template for Google Sheets, you’ll get an idea of how many new accounts have closed, how many leads your team is working with, and more.